yuiseki/unvt-pi-gen/README.md

 ### `unvt-pi-gen` Stage Overview

-  - **stage100** - Essential step.
+  - **stage100** - Essential stage.
 Install must essential dev deps packages, setup the Docker and `unvt-pi-gen` itself.
-    This means you can take the next step as many times as you like by trial and error.
+    This means you can take the next stage as many times as you like by trial and error.
-  - **stage101** - Customizing step.
+  - **stage101** - Customizing stage.
 Install GIS related packages, Node.js and Setup Nginx.
   - **stage999** - **Not used.**